esigworth/starter-hugo-academic/content/authors/admin/_index.md

 title: Elizabeth Anne Sigworth Westerberg
 email: ""
 ---
-Elizabeth Westerberg is a Ph.D.
-Candidate in the Department of Biostatistics at Vanderbilt University, with an anticipated completion date in November 2022.
+Elizabeth Westerberg recently completed her Ph.D. in Biostatistics at Vanderbilt University.
 Her research interests include survival analysis, Bayesian methods, and meta-analysis.
-She currently works under the advisement of Dr. Qingxia Chen on various projects, with particular focus on applications to oncology.
+She worked under the advisement of Dr. Qingxia Chen, with a particular focus on applications to oncology.

-In addition to her work as a Graduate Research Assistant, she has served as a Data Analyst for Wayspring, a company that contracts with health insurers to reduce opioid dependency among their members, as well as a collaborator with the Vanderbilt Brain Institute.
+In addition to her work as a Graduate Research Assistant, she has served as a Medical Economics Analyst for Wayspring, a company that contracts with health insurers to reduce opioid dependency among their members, as well as a collaborator with the Vanderbilt Brain Institute.

-She is currently looking for a position in statistics or data science in Amsterdam, Netherlands, beginning March 2023.
+She is currently looking for a position in statistics or data science in the Netherlands, remote or on-site (near Amsterdam), beginning March 2023.